“Do you want to build a snowman?”

 Add wire to create hanger.
 I placed mine with a slight inward angle from the back of the hat.
 Be careful not to poke through!

 Isn’t he adorable!
-I love how wonderfully they all turned out!
+I love how cute they all turned out!

 How to make a snowman ornament with a scarf, buttons, and cap: